ocaml-multicore/ocaml-effects-tutorial/README.md

 ### Exercise 1: Implement exceptions from effects ★★☆☆☆

-As mentioned before, effects generalize exceptions.
+As mentioned before, effects generalise exceptions.
 Exceptions handlers are effect handlers that ignore the continuation.
 Your task is to implement exceptions in terms of effects.
 The source file is `sources/exceptions.ml`.